Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 IP addresses help build and scale businesses.
 Unfortunately, at this time, there aren’t enough IPv4 addresses to support everyone.
 This is, in part, due to IP holders keeping their resources unused.
 In fact, nearly 20% (around 800 million) of all IPv4 addresses are not serving anyone.

-This is great news!
-That means that new businesses are not locked in and can continue to scale as long as we can put the unused IPs back into the market.
-This is easy to do using the IPXO’s Marketplace, a platform designed to help monetize and lease clean IP addresses in a safe, transparent and automated way.
+Bringing unused IP addresses back into the market helps new businesses access IPv4 resources and continue scaling despite IPv4 scarcity.
+This is easy to do using the IPXO’s Platform, a platform designed to help monetize and lease clean IP addresses in a safe, transparent and automated way.

 Monetizing IPs is a great alternative to selling.
 While some IP holders choose to sell their resources, this is not always the best option.
 First and foremost, monetizing IPv4 addresses is more profitable in the long run.
-Second, with IPv4 sale and lease prices steadily going up every year, selling now might not be the best use of the resources.
+Second, with IPv4 prices softening in 2026, selling now might not be the best use of the resources.
 Finally, if a business is thinking about selling IPs in the future, leasing can offer a steady revenue stream until the final sale.

 For businesses that need IPs, leasing offers an opportunity to scale without huge investments.
 Buying IP addresses requires a lot of money upfront.
 On the other hand, IPv4 leasing providers offer an opportunity to scale at low upfront costs.